chethanrraj90/OmarReda.github.io/README.md

-# My_Website
+# Personal Website

-Website carry my work and all my info, representing my skills in programming.
+This website include detailed information and links about my experience, education, work and contacts.

 ## Built with

-* HTML - CSS - JavaScript - Jquery - ParticlesJS
+* HTML - CSS - JavaScript - Jquery - Particles.Js